Articles in this section

 1 min read

-Yes, it is possible to export a Word document to a string of HTML without saving as file to disk.
+Yes, it is possible to export a Word document to a string of HTML without saving it as a file to disk.

-Please refer the below UG link to know more about Word to HTML conversion.
+Please refer to the below UG link to learn more about Word to HTML conversion.

 HTML conversion

-The following code example shows how to save a Word document template as string of HTML without saving as file.
+The following code example shows how to save a Word document template as a string of HTML without saving it as a file.

 C#